15 Indian PMs and Their Decisions That Changed India

 About Rajiv Gandhi

 Part of the Gandhi-Nehru family, Rajiv Gandhi was the son of Indira Gandhi.
-After his brother, Mr Sanjay Gandhi, died in an aeroplane crash, Rajiv Gandhi decided to enter politics.
-He was (and still is) the youngest person to hold the post of Prime Minister in India.
-Having acquired a commercial pilot’s license, Rajiv also worked for Indian Airlines.
-As a PM, he is often credited with contributing the most towards India’s IT revolution.
+After his brother Sanjay Gandhi died in a plane crash, Rajiv entered politics.
+He remains the youngest person to have held the post of Prime Minister in India.
+A licensed commercial pilot, he had worked for Indian Airlines before entering public life.
+As Prime Minister, he is often credited with sparking India’s IT revolution.

 Place of Birth: Mumbai, Maharashtra